 Frequently Asked Questions

 We have tried to answer the most frequently asked questions below, but if you have others, please get in touch.
+We do not offer a charter service from Port Ginesta Barcelona

 What is usually included

-Charters generally include: Berthing in the home port Marina is normally included End of charter cleaning (always ask for details) The Yachts will be fully insured this includes components (subject to deposit risk) Personal insurance is not included in your holiday charter.
+Charters generally include: Berthing in the home port Marina is normally included End of charter cleaning (always ask for details) Yachts should be fully insured this includes components (subject to deposit risk) Personal insurance is not included in your holiday charter.
 Tender with an outboard engine is often included with a Yacht but do check the details

 1 set of bed linen and towels with spare.
 Charter companies do not normally supply beach towels.